dresdner353/mpd2chromecast/README.md

 With the script now running, you should be able to select music for playback and hopefully get it to cast to your chromecast device.

 ## Enabling the script to run at startup
-There are no doube many ways to go about this.
+There are no doubt many ways to go about this.
 I'm going to describe a method using crontab but each to his or her own preferences.

 ```
 sudo apt-get install gnome-schedule